PythonistaGuild/TwitchIO/docs/exts/sounds.rst

 **Sound with a Local File:**

 This Sound will target a local file on your machine.
 Pass the location to source.
-You may manually set the sample rate and number of channels if needed.
+You may manually set the sample rate and number of channels if needed, however it should be automatically detected.

 .. code-block:: python3